EU 'zero tolerance' following VW scandal seen hard to deliver

 The Commission wants to know how many of the defeat devices Volkswagen used were rolled out in Europe.
 An EU ministerial meeting on Oct.
 1 will address the issue.

-But the Commission says its capacity is limited: it relies on national regulators to enforce its proposals, prompting non-governmental organisations in Brussels call for an independent EU-wide industry regulator.
+But the Commission says its capacity is limited: it relies on national regulators to enforce its proposals, prompting non-governmental organizations in Brussels call for an independent EU-wide industry regulator.

 The Commission has reports going back years that led to its decision in 2010 to supplement laboratory testing of cars with tests to reflect real-driving emissions.
 Five years later, it is still working on pushing through its new law.